 This label is on its home ground in Berlin.
 The fragrance house was founded in 1856 in what was then the capital of Prussia and over the following century numbered among its clients many European royals as well as Berliner it-girls of the roaring twenties.
 After the Second World War the brand fell into oblivion and in 1976 was finally abandoned.
 Then, in 2012, two perfume enthusiasts came across Schwarzlose ads and posters in an archive and decided to revive the label.
 Designer Lutz Herrmann was already experienced in the field, having created classic flacons in the 80s, inter alia for Davidoff and Jil Sander — the reason there’s a genuine Hermann in almost every bathroom cabinet in Germany.
 His companion Tamas Tagscherer is the marketing expert and responsible thus for positioning the label.

 Together with French perfumer Véronique Nyberg they are now working to fuse the label’s legacy with Berlin’s current image as the capital of newfangledness and recondite endeavor.
 The outcome is a range of exciting and intensive perfumes with names like Zeitgeist, Trance or Rausch.
 Especially charming: Treffpunkt 8 Uhr [Date at Eight] — the re-launch of a Schwarzlose classic that combines sensuous mango, ginger, saffron, and grapefruit to evoke the flirtatious, vivacious life of 1920s Berlin – olfactive heritage Made in Berlin.
-Don’t miss Schwarzlose’s most recent launch, Altruist, which has been one of the winners at this year’s Art and Olfaction Awards.
+Don’t miss Schwarzlose’s most recent launch, Altruist, which was one of the winners at this year’s Art and Olfaction Awards.